matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 It is proposed to add the `recurse` parameter to the `/relations` API, defined as follows:

-> Whether to recursively include all nested relations of a given event.
+> Whether to include events which relate only indirectly to the given event.
 >
-> If this is set to true, it will return the entire subtree of events related
-> to the specified event, directly or indirectly.
-> If this is set to false, it will only return events directly related to the
+> If set to false, only events which have direct a relation with the given
-> specified event.
+> event will be included.
 >
+> If set to true, all events which relate to the given event, or relate to
+> events that relate to the given event, will be included.
+>
-> It is recommended that at least 3 relations are traversed.
-Implementations
+> It is recommended that at least 3 levels of relationships are traversed.
-> should be careful to not infinitely recurse.
+> Implementations should be careful to not infinitely recurse.
 >
 > One of: `[true false]`.